MetPX/sarracenia/docs/source/Contribution/Development.rst

 Documentation
 -------------
 `Documentation Standards <Documentation.rst>`_ exist in /docs/Contribution/Documentation.rst
+process for locally building the docs are there, as well as live web-site maintenance methods.

 Where to Put Options
 ~~~~~~~~~~~~~~~~~~~~

-Options are documented in sr3(1), which is kind of a *parent* to
+Options are documented in sr3_options(7) dictionary style in alphabetic order.
-all other consuming components.
-Any options used by multiple components should
-be documented there.
-Options which are unique to a single component should be
-documented in the man page for that component.
+Should it be worthwhile, examples of use could be added to other guides.

 Development